-Furthermore, we observe that our analysis in Theorem~\ref{thm:hard_alg} is best possible. \begin{thm} For any $\gamma>1/3$, there exists an instance where the $\gamma$-aggressive algorithm is infeasible. \end{thm} \begin{proof} Let $\delta$ be a sufficiently small positive real.
+Furthermore, we observe that our analysis in Theorem~\ref{thm:hard_alg} is best possible. \begin{thm} For any $\gamma>1/3$, there exists an instance such that the $\gamma$-aggressive algorithm is not feasible. \end{thm} \begin{proof} Let $\delta$ be a sufficiently small positive real.
 We show this upper bound by the following instance, which consists of three items: \begin{itemize} \item the size of the first item $S_1$ is $\delta$ with probability $1$, \item the size of the second item $S_2$ is $1$ with probability $1-2\delta$ and $0$ with probability $2\delta$, and \item the size of the last item $S_3$ is $\delta$ with probability $1$. \end{itemize} Here, the total expected size of the items is $\mathbb{E}[S_1+S_2+S_3]=\delta+1\cdot(1-2\delta)+\delta=1$.

 The $\gamma$-aggressive algorithm inserts the first item into the knapsack with probability $\gamma$, thereby the usage of the knapsack becomes $\delta$ with probability $\gamma$.
 Since the algorithm tries to insert the second item if the first item is placed in the knapsack, a capacity violation occurs with probability $\gamma\cdot(1-2\delta)$ when processing the second item.
-Thus, it selects $\gamma\cdot(1-2\delta)$-measure of sample paths such that the first item is not inserted and inserts the second item.
-The distribution of the usage of the knapsack at the end of processing the second item is given as follows: (i) exceeding $1$ (capacity violation) with probability $\gamma(1-2\delta)$; (ii) exactly $1$ with probability $\gamma(1-2\delta)^2$; (iii) $\delta$ with probability $\gamma\cdot 2\delta$; (iv) $0$ with probability $1-\gamma-\gamma(1-2\delta)^2$.
-Since the last item can be successfully placed in the knapsack only under conditions (iii) and (iv), the probability that the last item fits is at most $\gamma\cdot 2\delta+\big(1-\gamma-\gamma(1-2\delta)^2\big)$.
+Therefore, to ensure an overall insertion probability of $\gamma$, the algorithm selects $\gamma\cdot(1-2\delta)$ of the sample paths where the first item was rejected and then tries to insert the second item.
+The distribution of the usage of the knapsack at the end of processing the second item is given as follows: \begin{enumerate}[label=(\roman*)] \item exceeding $1$ (capacity violation) with probability $\gamma(1-2\delta)$; \item exactly $1$ with probability $\gamma(1-2\delta)^2$; \item $\delta$ with probability $\gamma\cdot 2\delta$; \item $0$ with probability $1-\gamma-\gamma(1-2\delta)^2$. \end{enumerate} Since the last item can be successfully placed in the knapsack only under conditions \ref{iii} and \ref{iv}, the probability that the last item fits is at most $\gamma\cdot 2\delta+\big(1-\gamma-\gamma(1-2\delta)^2\big)$.

 By taking the limit as $\delta\to 0$, we have $1-2\gamma$ as the probability of accepting the last item.
-This probability is at most $1-2\delta<1-2/3=1/3<\gamma$ by $\gamma>1/3$, which means that the algorithm is infeasible. \end{proof} From this theorem, we need to consider a different algorithm to achieve worst case performance better than $1/3$.
+This probability is at most $1-2\gamma<1-2/3=1/3<\gamma$ by $\gamma>1/3$, which means that the algorithm is not feasible. \end{proof} From this theorem, we need to consider a different algorithm to achieve worst case performance better than $1/3$.